 Type of Request: Extension of approval of an information collection.

-Johne's disease, also known as paratuberculosis, is caused by Mycobacterium paratuberculosis and primarily affects cattle, sheep, goats, and other domestic, exotic, and wild ruminants.
-The disease is a chronic and contagious enteritis that results in progressive wasting and eventual death.
-It is nearly always introduced into a healthy herd by an infected animal that is not showing symptoms of the disease.
+Disease prevention is the most effective method for maintaining a healthy animal population and for enhancing APHIS' ability to compete in the world market of animal and animal product trade.
+Johne's disease affects cattle, sheep, goats, and other ruminants.
+It is an incurable and contagious disease that results in progressive wasting and eventual death.
+The disease is nearly always introduced into a healthy herd by an infected animal that is not showing symptoms of the disease.

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities for an additional 3 years.